while1malloc0/talks/code_review_culture/slides.md

 # Code Review provides

 * A means of ensuring that code quality remains high
-* A place to pass on best practices of an organization
+* A place to pass on technical best practices
-* An easy way for developing engineers to provide technical leadership
+* An opportunity to teach new technical concepts with practical application

 Note:
 Lead into code review culture is useful